-Looking for a Volunteer Lake to target in March?
+Looking for a Volunteer Lake to target this spring?
 Well, I got one for you and I have the fish you need to go after as well.

-This month, we are casting our attention toward the Cumberland River and its famed striped bass fishery.
-These fish also called stripers and/or rockfish, reach huge body weights and can provide a fight that’s hard to find elsewhere in freshwater.
+Cast your attention toward the Cumberland River and its famed striped bass fishery.
+These fish, also called stripers and/or rockfish, reach huge body weights and can provide a fight that’s hard to find elsewhere in freshwater.

 Together, Tennessee’s Cumberland and Clinch River systems have long been labeled the locales where the next world record striper will be caught.
 And this is not without reason.
 Stripers weighing above or near the 60-pound mark are not uncommon.
 And fish in the 20-pound range are very common.